A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Setup at the KATRIN Rear Section

 \section{\Sch{Setup at the KATRIN Rear Section}}

 At \mbox{KATRIN}, the photoelectron source is located in the so-called Rear Section\,\cite{Aker_2021_hardware,Babutzka_2014}, which is the rear end of the beamline, the furthest away from the spectrometer.
 From there, emitted electrons pass the complete \SI{70}{\meter} long beamline on their way to the spectrometer and the detector, guided by adiabatic transport.
 The environment in which the electron source is installed is schematically shown in fig. \ref{fig:rearsection}.
 A driftcage around front- and backplate at potential $U_\text{front}$ improves field homogeneity.
 To avoid abrupt potential changes between driftcage and ground potential, two additional cylindrical post-acceleration electrodes at certain fractions of $U_\text{front}$ are installed to smoothly accelerate the electrons to their final energy $E_\text{kin} = q U_\text{back}$.
 The fractional voltages are realized using a voltage divider with resistance ratio 2:1:1.

-The pitch angle $\theta$ w.r.t. magnetic field at the photoelectron source depends on the parameters $\vert\vec{E}\vert$, $\vert\vec{B}\vert$ and $\alpha_\text{P}$.
+The pitch angle $\theta$ with respect to the magnetic field at the photoelectron source depends on the parameters $\vert\vec{E}\vert$, $\vert\vec{B}\vert$ and $\alpha_\text{P}$.
 After passing the post-acceleration electrodes, the electrons perform an adiabatic cyclotron motion along the magnetic-field lines.
 Two sets of magnetic dipole coils, internally called steering and compensation coils, are used to guide the electrons through a $\SI{5}{\milli\meter}$ diameter hole in the Rear Wall towards the gaseous tritium source.
 The Rear Wall is a gold-plated stainless steel disk which terminates the $\beta$-electron flux in backwards direction, and defines the reference potential of the tritium source.
-To avoid that neutral molecules from the tritium source reach the sensitive photocathode surface, the direct line of sight between photocathode and tritium source is prevented by a chicane of which the aperture has a design offset of \SI{10}{\milli\meter} with regard to the Rear-Wall hole.
-The electron beam is steered with the dipole coils around the chicane.
-To remove stored charged particles from the Rear Section, the two dipole electrodes make use of the $E\times B$ drift inducing a drift velocity\,\cite{Jackson_2014}